 However, this APLO obliges manufacturers of Internet-enabled devices (e.g., cell phones, tablets, smart TVs and laptops) that offer their devices in Spain, regardless of their establishment, to ensure that the operating system of their devices has a parental control functionality, the characteristics of which will be subject to regulatory development.
 In this sense, we understand that imposing a certain model of child protection functionality would infringe the country-of-origin principle, since both the devices and the services, applications and contents can include parental control functionalities certified in other member countries of the European Union.
-Similarly, the obligation that the parental control functionality must be activated by default at the time of the initial configuration of the device violates the principle of control in the Member State of origin, since these services and applications may already include parental control functionalities, certified in other EU member states, and still be blocked at the time of the configuration of the device in Spain.
+Similarly, the obligation that the parental control functionality must be activated by default at the time of the initial configuration of the device violates the principle of control functionalities, certified in other EU Member States, and still be blocked at the time of the configuration of the device at the time of the configuration of the device in Spain.